PARENTING FOR LIFELONG HEALTH PROGRAMME FOR ADOLESCENTS

 PLH 10 -17 Programme Trainer Training

-With the aim of establishing a strong community of qualified facilitators, supervisors and trainers CWBSA provides certification for trained personnel by assessing their skills and competencies to deliver the programme.
+With the aim of establishing a strong community of qualified facilitators, peer coaches and trainers, PLH provides certification for trained personnel by assessing their skills and competencies to deliver the programme.
+The certification process ensures that service providers maintain quality assurance and implementation fidelity of PLH Children and Teens in order to maintain programme impact.
+Assessment requires submission of video recordings of key activities linked to quality assurance (often accompanied by transcripts translated into English).
 Certified individuals receive a certificate of attendance which acknowledges an individual’s facilitation and group management skills.
-An assessment report is provided which provides advice on areas of further development for all trained personnel.
-The certification process will ensure that service providers maintain the integrity and implementation fidelity of the Sinovuyo Caring Families Programmes.
+An assessment report is provided which provides advice on areas of further development for all trained personnel. certification of trainers is provided by PLH Master Trainers.

 PLH SENIOR TECHNICAL ADVISOR – Nomagugu Masuku-Mukadah